jradd/django-newproj-template/readme.md

 ### You will be developing for use on multiple devices.

-The settings file in this template reference [django_mobile](https://github.com/gregmuellegger/django-mobile) middleware and templatetags to do device detection for making server or template-level modifications on a platform or device level.
+The settings file in this template reference [django-mobile](https://pypi.python.org/pypi/django-mobile/) middleware and templatetags to do device detection for making server or template-level modifications on a platform or device level.

-This project installs [django-floppyforms](https://github.com/brutasse/django-floppyforms) to take advantage of HTML5 form fields to greatly enhance the mobile user experience.
+This project installs [django-floppyforms](https://pypi.python.org/pypi/django-floppyforms) to take advantage of HTML5 form fields to greatly enhance the mobile user experience.

 ### You will be using Fabric for deployment.

-This template includes a fabfile with a number of pre-configured methods for deployment and server management.
+This project installs [Fabric](https://pypi.python.org/pypi/Fabric/) and includes a [fabfile](#fabfile) with a number of pre-configured methods for deployment and server management.

 ### You will be using an HTML5 Doctype and writing your stylesheets with SASS